icedtrees/unsw-lecture-times/README.md

 # unsw-lecture-times
-Static page that requests a heatmap of UNSW lecture times
+Python server that serves a heatmap of UNSW lecture times